sakshiP-27/Ecommerce_project/docs/install_guide.md

 ## Option B — Local Python (no Docker)

 ### What you need
-- Python 3.11-ish (I used Anaconda)
+- Python 3.11 or higher
 - The repo contents including:
   - `dataset/ecommerce_sessions.csv`
   - `src/models/final_model.pkl`